 Optional Practical Training (OPT) is a benefit of F-1 immigration status that permits up to 12 months of off-campus employment for the purpose of gaining practical experience in the student's chosen field (based on your major, or majors).
 Pre-Completion OPT is for continuing students and Post-Completion OPT is for seniors who are applying for work authorization after graduation.
-While the student may work for any employer in the U.S., the job duties must be directly related to the student’s major area of study and commensurate with the student’s educational level.
+While the student may work for any employer in the U.S., the job duties must be directly related to the student’s major area of study.

-Students must have employment authorization to receive any kind of compensation at all from an off-campus employer.
+Students who provide a service in exchange for a form a remuneration from an off-campus employer should obtain employment authorization prior to engaging in the activity.
 This includes a travel allowance, a food stipend, room and board, etc. Accepting any kind of compensation from an off-campus employer without OPT employment authorization is a violation to a student's non-immigrant status, and can have serious consequences on a student's current and future status.

 It can take up to 90 days to receive OPT employment authorization.
 A student should apply at least 3 months before the anticipated start date.
 A secured job is not a requirement to apply for OPT, as OPT is not employer specific.